asish012/csslp_preparation/Question Review/Remarks.md

 - International Telecommunications Union (ITU): Develops telecommunication standards

 ISO in conjunction with IEC (prefixed as ISO/IEC) has developed several International Standards that are directly related to information security.
+- **ISO/IEC 15408 – Evaluating Criteria for IT Security (Common Criteria)**
+  Commonly known as the Common Criteria.

 ### PCI Standards